kammitama5/kammitama5.github.io/_posts/2023-02-17-Friday-February-17th.md

 ## The last talks today
 - We had a handful of talks on the last day; the first by Petra, although Laura was also there to answer questions (or decline to answer a particular question lol, which made us laugh).
 It was on the Vampire prover, and Automation of Induction in Saturation.
 It was relieving to hear that other mathematicians did not know what skolemization was; people who are highly regarded in their field, and teach other students.
+Someone literally turned to that highly esteemed researcher and said "don't worry, it's a logic term".
+Yes, it is.
+For years, I thought it was a Mathematics thing, and that not knowing it meant I was terrible at Mathematics.
 - When I was starting to learn some PL stuff, some people made me feel badly about not knowing some things, as though it meant I was "bad at Maths".
 They held it over me and I was very isolated; they bragged that they knew things to try to put themselves above me; I was the low hanging fruit to pick on.